NoirDjinn/warmachine/README.md

 # warmachine
-My solutions to codewars katas with public tests
+My solutions to codewars katas and project euler problems with public tests